datacarpentry/python-socialsci/episodes/07-Pandas.md

 ## Pandas data structures

-There are 2 main data structure used by pandas , they are the Series and the Dataframe.
+There are 2 main data structure used by pandas, they are the Series and the Dataframe.
 The Series equates in general to a vector or a list.
 The data frame is equivalent to a table.
 Each column in a pandas dataframe is a pandas Series data structure.

 We will mainly be looking at the Dataframe.